ragardner/tksheet/DOCUMENTATION.md

 - `startup_select` selects cells, rows or columns at initialization by using a `tuple` e.g. `(0, 0, "cells")` for cell A0 or `(0, 5, "rows")` for rows 0 to 5.
 - `data_reference` and `data` are essentially the same.
 - `row_index` and `index` are the same, `index` takes priority, same as with `headers` and `header`.
-- `edit_cell_validation` (`bool`) is used when `extra_bindings()` have been set for cell edits.
-If a bound function returns something other than `None` it will be used as the cell value instead of the user input.
-   - `True` makes data edits take place after the binding function is run.
-   - `False` makes data edits take place before the binding function is run.

 You can change these settings after initialization using the `set_options()` function.